How we price our services

 It's the value of these assets that primarily drives the cost of providing the electricity network.

-Every household, business and organisation connected to the electricity network makes a contribution towards the cost of building, running and maintaining this infrastructure and the day-to-day cost of servicing our customers and running our business.
+Every household, business and organisation connected to the electricity network makes a contribution towards the cost of planning, building, running and maintaining this infrastructure and the day-to-day cost of servicing our customers and running our business.
 We also provide other services, such as providing education, advice and information about electrical safety.
 Find out more about what we do.